-- Hydraulic parameters including water surface elevation and velocity. - Bar shape, height and frequency. - Expected vegetation persistence or removal on bars. - Scour and fill depths on representative surfaces. - Location and extent of lateral erosion or deposition. - Effects of hydrograph shape (magnitude or duration), sediment supply and grain size
+- water surface elevation

+- bar shape, height and frequency

+- vegetation persistence or removal on bars

+- scour and fill depths on representative surfaces

+- location and extent of lateral erosion or deposition

-Task 4 - Monitoring (2014)
+Task 4 - Monitoring (2015)

-The objective of this task is to implement the project-scale geomorphology and vegetation monitoring activities and analysis of data collected during the 2014 field season as established during the Experiment Design.
-Tasks are developed to complement Program learning objectives, Big Questions and Hypotheses as detailed in the proposal and at the October 2012 workshop in Kearney and to build upon the Shoemaker monitoring dataset begun in 2013.
+The objective of this task is to implement the project-scale geomorphology and vegetation monitoring activities and analysis of data collected during the 2015 field season as established during the Experiment Design.
+Tasks are developed to complement Program learning objectives, Big Questions and Hypotheses as detailed in the proposal and at the October 2012 workshop in Kearney and to build upon the Shoemaker monitoring dataset begun in 2013, 2014 and continued in 2015.
 These tasks also provide additional calibration and verification data for hydraulic and sediment transport modeling efforts and further contribute to the effort to characterize sediment transport in the Platte River.
-We assume there will be no Short Duration High Flow (SDHF) in 2014, though we recognize that natural hydrologic events of a similar or greater magnitude may occur.
-Thus, these studies focus on monitoring management actions within Shoemaker (disking, spraying and island building) spring (pre) and summer (post) 2014.